stereotype441/language/working/enhanced-constructors/feature-specification.md

-_The reason I'm calling out this example in particular is that it might be tempting to try to implement this feature as a kernel transformation that rewrites "new style" constructors into their equivalent "old style" constructors, storing field values in hidden local variables until the `super` constructor invocation expression is encountered.
+_The reason I'm calling out this example in particular is that it might be tempting to try to implement this feature as a kernel transformation that rewrites new style constructors into old style equivalents, storing field values in hidden local variables until the `super` constructor invocation expression is encountered.
 If this implementation strategy is chosen, we would have to take special care with closures like the one above._

 ## Interaction with augmentations